 The Sport Management Department has designed a program to develop "effective practitioners" who are equipped with specialty content knowledge, demonstrate interpersonal communication skills, utilize technology in a variety of sport and Recreation Management settings, and are able to apply specialized knowledge and skills through proven models of teaching, research and service in the industries of professional sports, collegiate sports, recreational sports and professional sport facilities.

 The Department of Sport Management offers a Bachelor of Science in Sport Management degree with a concentration in Sport Management.
 All majors in the Department engage in an internship as their senior capstone experiences during their final semester of enrollment.
 The culminating experience allows majors to practice their learned skills in an actual real life situation that will be similar to what they will be experiencing after graduation.
-The undergraduate program of the Sport Management is in candidacy status of national accreditation through Commission On Sport Management Accreditation (COSMA).

 The department offers a Minor in Coaching Management for undergraduate studies at DSU.
 The minor could be either used for the students who have enrolled in Sport Management program or other concentrations/majors.
 The Coaching Management minor is designed to strengthen knowledge and skills in athletic coaching to empower students’ capability in athletic workforce.
 The program is formulated with national standards of coaching program by National Council for Accreditation of Coaching Education (NCACE).
 The Coaching Management minor contains 21 credit hours that are mainly offered by the Department of Sport Management within College of Business.